The Right to Go campaign calls on schools and UK Governments to ensure that:

 In the UK, 1 in 12 children has an ongoing continence problem, which is often extremely distressing to deal with.
 In a recent ERIC survey of young people, 72% said their problem sometimes or always stops them taking part in school activities, 69% said they would not feel able to talk to school staff about the problem and almost half said poor school toilet facilities contribute a little or a lot to their difficulty.

-The resources below can help schools to implement best practice in relation to support for children with continence problems and the promotion of good bladder and bowel health.
+ERIC's resources can help schools implement best practice in relation to support for children with continence problems and the promotion of good bladder and bowel health.